facebook Read About Natural Selection | Science for Grades 6-8 [Printable]

 How can the environment affect an organism’s traits?
 Give an example.

 A change in the environment can affect an animal’s ability to hide from a predator.
-For example, we saw that when the environment changed, the hawk ate the light-colored pocket mouse instead of the dark one because light one was easier to see.
+For example, we saw that when the environment changed, the hawk ate the light-colored pocket mouse instead of the dark one because the light one was easier to see.

 What is natural selection?